mkleinma/Team_Project_ComputerVision/README.md

 run flask Backend with
 flask run --port=5001

+to keep job running after you disconnect your ssh session, run nohup flask run --port=5001

 # Documentation
 The Backend revcieves a http request args for the columns and search words to be filtered.